tremor-rs/tremor-runtime/README.md

 For local builds, tremor requires rust 2018 (version `1.31` or later), along with all the tools needed to build rust programs.
 For centos the packages `gcc`, `make`, `clang`, `openssl-static`, and  `libstdc++-static` are required, for different distributions or operating systems, please install packages accordingly.

+Bison version 3.0.5 or later is also required and needs to be set in the PATH variable of your system.

 ## Configuration file

 Tremor uses YAML to configure pipelines.